The 3 Best Ways To Set A Stop On Your Options Trades

-First of all, there are two ways that you can go about setting stops on your Options trades and both methods work well whether you are day trading or swing trading.
+There are three ways that you can go about setting stops on your Options trades and all three methods work well whether you are day trading or swing trading.

 Method 1: Setting A Percentage (%) Stop Loss